-Dr. Art McCoy Superintendent The Board of Education has approved a student code of conduct policy to provide the conditions for student success because it believes that education can only progress when high expectations for student behavior match the high expectations for student achievement.
+The Board of Education has approved a student code of conduct policy to provide the conditions for student success because it believes that education can only progress when high expectations for student behavior match the high expectations for student achieve-

-every student to:
+The Jennings Board of Education expects every student to:

-- made by local schools.

-- employees.

-- and other school supplies.

-- performance. • Maintain appropriate habits of cleanliness.

-- given special responsibilities.

-- school property. - Accept the consequences of his or her actions.
+- ♦ Comply with district policies and rules made by local schools. - Respect and obey all school district emplovees. - Be prompt and regular in attendance equipped with the necessary books, paper and other school supplies. - ♦ Meet classroom standards of behavior and performance. - ♦ Maintain appropriate habits of communication, dress and personal cleanliness. - ♦ Cooperate with students who have been given special responsibilities. - ♦ Respect the dignity, rights and property of others and avoid any activity that may endanger the health and safety of others. - ♦ Assume responsibility for the care of school property. - ◆ Accept the consequences of his or her actions.